 Original drawings, cartoons and photos are to be sent as attachments.
 Electronic graphics must be high resolution.

 If including any copyrighted material, copyright clearance must be sought and it must be identified that such clearance has been given.

-References should follow the Harvard or author-date format.
-Details required, in order, are:
+References should follow the APA7 format.
+Basic details required, in order, are:

 The Australian School Library Association Inc. (ASLA) and the author(s) jointly hold copyright of articles published in Access.
 The author(s) retain copyright of their articles but give permission to the ASLA to reprint their works in collections or other such documents published by and on behalf of the ASLA.
 Author(s) who give permission for their articles to be reprinted elsewhere should inform the editor of Access and should ensure that the following statement appears with the article: Reprinted, with permission, from Access [volume, issue, date, pages].